 It’s not the most cost-effective solution in the moment, but installing radiant heat in your home can save you in the long run.
 This type of heating system is comparable to an electric blanket for your home.
 It can either be installed in the walls or the floor, but flooring-installations are most common.

 7. Resize your system

 If your heating system is too small or too large for your home, the best thing you can do is replace it with one of an appropriate size.
 You can try every solution listed above, but you’re still going to get some cold spots if your furnace isn’t sized properly.

-If you’ve exhausted all your options and are still experiencing uncomfortable cold spots in your home, contact a professional like Stack Heating and Cooling.
+If you’ve exhausted all your options and are still experiencing uncomfortable cold spots in your home, contact a professional like Stack Heating, Cooling, Plumbing and Electric.
 You may need an energy audit to find the exact problem.
 They’ll also be able to seal ductwork, suggest furnace replacements, and install any new systems you may need.